19 Useful Tips for Visiting Uzbekistan

 Souvenirs in Uzbekistan

-One surprising thing about my visit to Uzbekistan was seeing the abundance of tourist shops lining the ancient Silk Road streets in Khiva and Bukhara.
+One surprising thing about my visit to Uzbekistan was the abundance of tourist shops lining the ancient Silk Road streets in Khiva and Bukhara.
 A lot of the madrassas were turned into shopping centers.
-Uzbekistan has really impressive local handicrafts.
+Uzbekistan has impressive local handicrafts.
 You can find a lot of interesting ceramic, wood, and metal goods.
 Shopkeepers are honest and will tell you whether or not something was made in India and not locally.

 Disclaimer: I was invited to Uzbekistan by the World Influencers Congress, but all opinions expressed here are my own.